stuarteberg/job-description-diffs/description.md

 Communication
 Will effectively communicate with both scientist customers and team members, including ad-hoc conversations, meetings, presentations, emails, and group collaboration tools as-needed.
 Collaboration
-Will frequently and effectively collaborate with other team members on technology decisions, coding style, and workflow prioritization.
+Will frequently and effectively collaborate with other team members on technology decisions, coding style, workflow prioritization, and general project management.
 This will require the free give and take of ideas, and sometimes require compromising individual preferences.
 In addition to the duties specifically identified by this job description, the position will include other duties if and as assigned by the direct supervisor or others with supervisory authority over this position.
 Scope:
-● This is an individual contributor role and has no supervisory or budget responsibilities.
-Qualifications:
+This is an individual contributor role and has no supervisory or budget responsibilities.
-Education
+Qualifications: Education
 Experience
 Skills and Abilities
 ● BS in an engineering or scientific discipline, or equivalent work experience.
-● Minimum of 1 year of experience in software development.
+● Minimum of 5 years of experience in software development.
 ● Experience with scientific programming, algorithms, databases, or 3D visualization is desirable.
+● Demonstrated expertise with software development tools and code repositories.
 ● Experience working in a research environment a plus.
+● General programming languages: Java, C++, C, C#, Objective C.
-● Scripting languages: Python, Perl, Unix shell
+● Scripting languages: Python, Perl, Unix shell.
-● General languages (preferred): Java, C++
-● Web languages: JavaScript
+● Web languages: JavaScript and associated frameworks, WebGL.
+● Graphics languages and toolkits: OpenGL, GLSL, Qt.
-● Databases: MySQL
+● Databases: MongoDB, MySQL, Postgres, Neo4j.